 Optimize the number of works in process

-So that the project management doesn’t get unwieldly, the number of cards or tasks in progress at any given time should be limited.
-This should be done taking into consideration the team size and also the time the managers or team leaders could realistically spend evaluating tasks in progress without affecting the quality of their work.
-Optimizing the number of works also helps ensure that the team members can finish their tasks on time.
+So that the project manager doesn’t get unwieldly, the number of cards or tasks in progress at any given time should be limited.
+This should be done by taking into consideration the team size and also the time the managers or team leaders could realistically spend evaluating tasks in progress without affecting the quality of their work.
+Optimizing the number of work also helps ensure that the team members can finish their tasks on time.
 Also, having a limited number of tasks in progress at a time makes it that much easier to re-prioritize or re-arrange the order of tasks if any unforeseen requirements come in during the product development process.

 Get continuous feedback from team members

 As mentioned before, a strong collaborative culture is of utmost importance in an agile project.
 Getting continuous feedback from team members about how they find the process is one way to help bolster collaboration.
 It helps you identify problem areas- especially in terms of how team members are communicating with each other, or related to the lack of resources essential to the smooth functioning of the team.
 Also, team members could provide you with insights that may help improve the quality of the final product.

 In the Kanban framework, it’s always a good idea to focus on how the workflow proceeds as much as on the tasks themselves.
 After all, the core idea of Kanban boards is to provide you with a clear overview of how the tasks progress in the flow.

 If you have a predictable workflow, that means the flow is indeed good.
 Another indication of a good workflow is if the tasks proceed with minimal interruptions.
 If on the other hand, the tasks are begun but are halted from time to time, that’s a sign of a poorly designed workflow.
 If that is the case, you may need to step in and redesign the workflow from scratch.